microsoftgraph/msgraph-sample-aspnet-core/CONTRIBUTING.md

 While the enthusiasm is appreciated, please don't send pull requests to add new features to the sample.
 Because this repository is primarily a "build your first app" tutorial, the feature set is limited, by design.

+## Submitting pull requests

+Please submit all pull requests to the `master` branch.

+## When do changes get published?

+Publishing of updates to the [Microsoft Graph tutorials](https://docs.microsoft.com/graph/tutorials) site is not automatic.
+Changes must first be promoted to the `live` branch, then a build must be triggered by the site admins.
+This is typically done on an "as-needed" basis.

 ## Code of conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.